oTwoWin/Labo_HTTP_1/README.md

 #### Building the apache image

-Use the command `docker build -t nameOfYourImage .` to build the image.
+Go to `docker_images/apache-reverse-proxy` folder and use the command `docker build -t nameOfYourImage .` to build the image.

 #### Running the server